naugtur/xhr/README.md

 ### `options.timeout`

 A numeric timeout to use for this xhr request.
-Defaults to 5
+Defaults to unlimited.
-    seconds.
 Ignored when `options.sync` is true.

 ### `options.json`